Geometrization of the scalar matter: Abstract

 \section{Abstract}

-The theory developed over the ADM formulation of gravity describes the scalar matter as a geometric entity.
-The quantum with definite 3-metric has definite energy but does not have well-defined momentum.
+The scalar matter and gravity are unified into the geometric scalar matter and quantized.
+The quantum with a definite 3-metric has definite energy but does not have well-defined momentum.
 The quantum theory resolves singularities.